Why Study Literature?

 Indeed, the story that I’ve told you so far is really a way to make sense of something.
 In fact, you will notice that the telling of this story included some make-believe — an anecdote of young people playing in mud — but also lots of other modes of inquiry and knowledge building: anthropology, geology, biology, and paleontology, for example.

 My argument is that literary study is important because it is one more form of studying the artifacts of people over time, the kinds of artifacts that help us understand ourselves in historical context.
 Literary study is the study of the stories people have told about human experience throughout time.
 Cave drawings, like stories, suggest the centrality of aesthetic sensibility to human experience.
-They trigger our curiosity, and they show us we have a deep and connected human history that demonstrates a compulsion to create and leave a mark.
+They spark our curiosity, and they show us we have a deep and connected human history that demonstrates a compulsion to create and leave a mark.
 Literary art is like that handprint in the mud; it is the imprint of a mind, a sensibility captured in artistic creation composed of words.

 Literary study awakens our aesthetic sensibility.